By now, everyone has heard about how important a culture of philanthropy is to our organizations.

 Donors give because they want to be part of the work, part of your team.
 Hearing from different people on the staff underlines that they are.

-And staff who may trudge on getting the work done have a chance to hear how valuable their work is.
+And staff have a chance to hear how valued their work is.

 5. Be a student.